 - Support established houses in the state through the formation of an Oxford House Chapter

-DSS is actively working to expand the Oxford House network of services across the state.
-Potential locations for future Oxford Houses include, but are not limited to:
+DSS is actively working to expand the Oxford House network across the state.
+There are active homes in the following communities:

 How to Get into an Oxford House

 - Call the house to check for a vacancy, or visit the Oxford House Vacancy website.

 - Call a house to set up an interview.

 - An individual must be open and honest during the interview.

 - An individual must receive acceptance by 80% of the existing residents to be approved.